precice/fluent-adapter/README.md

 ------udf_names.o: compiled object file from udf_names.c
 ------libudf.so: shared library file that Fluent uses

-And the following direcotry structure needs to exist for a 2D, double precision simulation run in parallel:
+And the following directory structure needs to exist for a 2D, double precision simulation run in parallel: